 The Olive Tree Middle East Forum ran in parallel with the scholarship programme over many years.
 It was designed to satisfy the appetite of many City students, in addition to the Olive Tree scholars, and others from around London, to learn about and discuss topical issues relating to the Middle East in a manner that reaches behind the media headlines and grapples with the complex philosophical and ethical issues involved.

-Among the speakers that participated in the Forum are: Roger Cohen (The International Herald Tribune), Jeremy Bowen (BBC), Jon Snow (Channel 4), Afif Safiah (Palestinian diplomat), Aharon Bregman (King's College London), Dr Maha Azzam (Chatham House), Lord Mark Malloch-Brown (FTI Consulting and former UN Deputy Secretary General), Rabbi Herschel Gluck (Arab-Jewish Forum), Abdel Bari Atwan (former editor in chief of al-Quds al-Arabi), Sir Tom Phillips KCMG (former British Ambassador), Lyse Doucet (BBC Presenter and Chief International Correspondent), Dr Ahmad Khalidi (Senior Associate Member of St Antony's College, Oxford), Robert Lowe (Deputy Director of the Middle East Centre at the London School of Economics), Sir Vincent Fean (former British Consul-General, Jerusalem), Dr Tarak Barkawi, Dr Shane Brighton and Mina Toksoz (Standard Bank).
+Among the speakers who participated in the Forum over time were: Roger Cohen (The International Herald Tribune), Jeremy Bowen (BBC), Jon Snow (Channel 4), Afif Safiah (Palestinian diplomat), Aharon Bregman (King's College London), Dr Maha Azzam (then Chatham House), Lord Mark Malloch-Brown (FTI Consulting and former UN Deputy Secretary General) and Mina Toksoz (Standard Bank).